Skip to main content

 Data Isolation

-• Sent email lists only show emails sent to the key owner’s address
+• Sent email lists are filtered to only show emails addressed to the key owner

 • Email event lists are filtered to the key owner’s address